fauna artwork

 Alchemy symbols

 Since the beginning of Alchemy, Alchemists have used symbols to represent different elements.
-Alchemy symbols sometimes contain hints of the quantities the elements were thought to have, as well as the history of the element.
+Alchemy symbols sometimes contain hints of the qualities the elements were thought to have, as well as the history of the element.
 Using symbols helped Alchemists keep their work private, as much of it was a carefully guarded secret from non-alchemists who […]

 The formation of Beeswax explained